 1. Using a variety of media to learn spellings in colour-code.

 The beauty of these is the ease with which children can write and the amazing visual impact possible on screen.
 There is no need to worry about pencil grip.
 Your child can focus on the way the word in formed in the joined script, writing over and over again in different colour.

-Try finger painting or the Chubbie hand-held paints as these also allow children to focus entirely on the hand movements and kinaesthetic flow of writing rather and prevent energy being wasted on the effort to maintain a correct pencil grip.
+Try finger painting or the hand-held markers to paints as these also allow children to focus entirely on the hand movements and kinaesthetic flow of writing rather and prevent energy being wasted on the effort to maintain a correct pencil grip.
 Different sized paint brushes and painting tools like rollers to vary things up a little.
 Fluorescent, 3D and glitter paints can add some fun.

 Oil-based pastels can create strong visual lines to create dramatic effects.
 They feel so wonderful to write with as pastels glide effortlessly along the page.
 I really recommend using these.